eduardohenriquearnold/eduardohenriquearnold.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: I'm a PhD candidate with the Intelligent Vehicles group at the University of Warwick.
 My research is focused on perception methods for autonomous driving.
 interests:
+- Computer Vision
 - Machine Learning
-- Computer Vision
-- Probabilistic Modelling
+- 3D Deep Learning
 - Autonomous Driving

 education: